Why Donald Trump’s Border Wall Would Not Solve Our Immigration Issues [Opinion]

 Fortunately, the argument is made much simpler once you look at the wall through a practical perspective in terms of function.
 And when you take a hard, close look at all of the semantics involved, the conclusion drawn is very clear.
 A border wall will not and cannot fix the immigration issues this country is facing right now.

 Before I delve into my findings, let’s make one thing clear: Mexico is not paying for the wall.
 It’s just not happening.
-Mexico’s treasury secretary Luis Videgaray said they’re not paying for the wall, AP reported.
+Mexico’s treasury secretary, Luis Videgaray, said they’re not paying for the wall, Associated Press reported.
 President Enrique Nieto said they’re not paying for the wall, according to USA Today.
 Former president Vincente Fox told Univision that they’re “not going to pay for that f***ing wall.”
 Mexico does have a $60 billion trade deficit with the U.S., but even if they are somehow coerced to use that debt to pay for wall construction, that’s still using the U.S.’s earnings to pay for the wall.
 Don’t kid yourselves here.
 Mexico is not paying for the wall.
 Period.

 With that being established, the cost for the wall is lofty.
-While claiming on the campaign trail that the wall would be $8 – $12 billion (there were many inconsistent estimates), Trump is now requesting $25 billion to start production on the wall.
+While claiming on the campaign trail that the wall would be $8 to $12 billion (there were many inconsistent estimates), Trump is now requesting $25 billion to start production on the wall.
 To put that into perspective, that’s more than the proposed Department of Interior budget at $11 billion.
 That’s more than our Children’s Health Insurance Program at $15 billion.
 That’s more than NASA’s federal budget at $19 billion.
 We literally would be spending more on the border wall than we would be on our space programs, our historical sites, and our children, not to mention that these estimates are only based on the construction costs alone.
 How many programs and tax dollars would have to be sacrificed to staff and maintain the wall once it’s completed?

 That being said, a border wall might be worth the high cost if it halts illegal immigration as much as Trump claims.
 It wouldn’t.
 About 45 percent of undocumented immigrants come into the United States by airfare and simply stay in the states after their visas expire, according to the Pew Research Center.
 The rest come in by boat or land.
 Don’t even get me started on how the underground tunnels complicate the matter even further.